opensearch-project/oui/README.md

 ## Goals

-The primary goal of this library is to provide reusable UI components that can be used throughout Elastic's web products.
+The primary goal of this library is to provide reusable UI components that can be used throughout OpenSearch's web products.
 As React components, they remove CSS from the process of building UIs.
 As a single source of truth, the framework allows our designers to make changes to our aesthetic directly in the code.
 And unit test coverage for the UI components allows us to deliver a stable "API for user interfaces".